Be a good listener

 Remind your friend that this was not their fault.
 Let them know that you believe them and be non-judgmental in your approach.

-Your friend has chosen to tell you something that may be too hurtful to reveal to others.
-Don’t tell anyone without their permission.
+Your friend has chosen to tell you something and it is their choice who they share this information with.
+It’s important to honor their confidentiality and trust.
 If you are worried about your friend, talk to them about the resources that are available to help.

 Provide options and information